manojgayala/POPL1/Tutorial.md

 		21 + (-3)
 		18
 	    ``
-    if a > 0 && b > 0

     finalAns = (result >= 18) ?
 "Yes" : "No";
     write(finalAns);
-        /
 %
 ```
+The lines of code enclosed within \`\` and \`\` are called multiline comments which are used for programmer readability.
+These comments are not compiled.
-In the above example, values of two variables a, b are read from the user.
-Assume that the input given from the user for a and  b is 7,3.
+The values of two variables a, b are read from the user.
+The operations are done following the precedence rules in Tureasy.
+The precedence table is mentioned in `Language Manual`.
+ Assume that the input given from the user for a and  b is 7,3 respectively.
+The condition is checked at the beginning and since it is true get executed to result in 18.
+The
-Then following precedence rules, the variable result is computed from the arithmetic expression.
-Then there is a condition to check if a and
-b are positive.
-Since a = 7 and b = 3, the statements under if are executed.
-See that the above statement has both relational and
-logical expressions.
-And the string variable finalAns is assigned "Yes" here, as result = 18 >= 18.
-So the string "Yes" gets printed
-on the console.

 ### Type Casting:
 Converting one datatype into another is known as type casting.